 The Artist

-It is a little-known fact that Queenswood was clear felled during the First World War to provide timber for the war effort, the felling of several trees within this small section of the woodland at Queenswood has allowed us to share this important historical link with the war.
-Groups of primary school children are already using the commemorative woodland space for educational trips and leaving the tree stumps visible within the woodland helps to bring this interesting history to life.
+It is a little-known fact that Queenswood was clear felled during the First World War.
+This was done to provide timber for the war effort.
+The felling of several trees within this area has allowed us to share this important historical link with the war.

 Hughes has created a living artwork that will grow and change over time and will serve as a reminder of the impact the Great War had on families, communities and landscapes.